Table of contents

 Mostly, gambling in Texas is illegal, exempting certain activities.

 So when and where is gambling legal in Texas and throughout the US?
-According to state laws, forms of gambling like casino gaming and sports betting are prohibited under Texas Penal Code Chapter 47.
+According to state laws, forms of gambling like iGaming and sports betting are prohibited under Texas Penal Code Chapter 47.

 Also, when it comes to online gambling in the US, Texas laws do not explicitly address it, but certain existing statutes point out that it is also an illegal activity.